The knock on my door is so soft that I almost doubt I heard it.

 The mansion that sits atop Dallas’ hidden peak is a wonder of clean white marble and the delicate ornamentation of the Satavahana period.
 Fortunately for me, there is a simple half-moon drive in front so that I can safely park.

-I do not bother to lock my door.
+I do not bother to lock my car.

 Ahaana answers at first knock, and she is furious.